cmfunderburk/vmt-dev/docs/DEEP/VMT – Visualizing Microeconomic Theory_ Updated Project Plan (Oct 2025).md

         comments, as planned) and quick-reference guide.
 Use clear, consistent UI icons (already done) and comprehensive validation errors.

-(Note: The primary architectural misalignment is R-01, which directly affects teaching clarity 14 .
+(Note: ~~The primary architectural misalignment is R-01, which directly affects teaching clarity 14 .~~ R-01 has been resolved.
 Other risks are mitigated by planned documentation and optimization.)